contactnipun/Unsupervised_Learning/README.md

 ● Exploratory Data Analysis

-● Reduce number dimensions in the dataset with minimal information loss
+● Reducing number dimensions in the dataset with minimal information loss

-● Train a model using Principle Components
+● Training a model using Principle Components

 # Objective

-Apply dimensionality reduction technique – PCA and train a model using principle components instead of training the model using just the raw data.
+Applying dimensionality reduction technique – PCA and training a model using principle components instead of training the model using just the raw data.

 # Steps and tasks
 1. Data pre-processing – Performing all the necessary preprocessing on the data ready to be fed to an Unsupervised algorithm.